Overview

 - MySQL

-environment variable to the desired backend.
+To run the server with a different storage backend, you can set the OPSML_STORAGE_URI environment variable to the desired backend.
 For example, to use S3, you can set the following environment variable:

 Supported Storage backends: